sofiawallq/restaurant-sakura/README.md

 ![printscreen python validator](/static/images/printscreen/python_validator.png)

-When testing the accessibility using Lighthouse for Chrome,
+When testing the accessibility using Lighthouse for Chrome, the result didn't really end up where I like them to be, but I'll go with that for now.

 ![printscreen lighthouse]()